Doors will

 Gabie sent to contacts across the world throughout her journey,

-drawings of military explosions based on results generated by
+of drawings of military explosions based on results generated

-focusing on connection and exchange.
-She makes objects, drawings
+and exchange.
+She makes objects, drawings and interventions

-and interventions that respond to histories, stories and places,
+that respond to histories, stories and places, peeling under

-peeling under the surface to expose hidden layers.
-Her work
+the surface to expose hidden layers.
+Her work disrupts the

-or re-framing; creating a sense of isolation and impermanence
+creating a sense of isolation and impermanence while paradoxically

-while paradoxically highlighting the connection at play between
+highlighting the connection at play between seemingly autonomous

 She regularly works collaboratively with a range of individuals

-include staging a live performance with an Opera singer in a
+projects include staging a live performance with an Opera

-coal-hole in central London and collaborating with UK financial
+singer in a coal-hole in central London and collaborating

-residence for Raw Materials Textiles 2018 to create a body of
+in residence for Raw Materials Textiles 2018 to create a

-work responding to the historic textile of East London, working
+body of work responding to the historic textile of East

-with several archives and museums including the V&A, William
+London, working with several archives and museums including

 Saturday 13 October 2018 4pm